jenslauterbach/Base32Kit/README.md

 [![Swift 5.2](https://img.shields.io/badge/Swift-5.2-orange.svg)](https://swift.org)
 ![CI](https://github.com/jenslauterbach/Base32Kit/workflows/Build%20and%20Test/badge.svg)

-> :warning: Disclaimer: This library is in its early development phase and should not yet be used in production.
+> Disclaimer: This library is in its early development phase and should not yet be used in production.
 All the code in this repository might change, including its APIs.

-Base32Kit is a simple _pure_ Swift Library for the Base32 encoding as defined by [RFC 4648](https://tools.ietf.org/html/rfc4648).

-The main goals of this library are:

-1. RFC 4648 compliance
-2. Easy to read and understand
-3. Well tested
-4. Cross-platform (run everywhere where Swift runs)

 This library is not very well optimised.
 If you are looking for the absolute best performance this library is probably not for you.

+Base32Kit is a simple _pure_ Swift Library for the Base32 encoding as defined by [RFC 4648](https://tools.ietf.org/html/rfc4648) that is implemented _without_ Apples Foundation framework.

+API reference documentation is available at https://jenslauterbach.github.io/Base32Kit/

 ## Table of Contents